spring-petclinic/spring-framework-petclinic/readme.md

 | JPA | [business-config.xml](src/main/resources/spring/business-config.xml), [jpa folder](src/main/java/org/springframework/samples/petclinic/repository/jpa) |
 | Spring Data JPA | [business-config.xml](src/main/resources/spring/business-config.xml), [springdatajpa folder](src/main/java/org/springframework/samples/petclinic/repository/springdatajpa) |

+## Interesting Spring Petclinic forks

+The Spring Petclinic master branch in the main [spring-projects](https://github.com/spring-projects/spring-petclinic) GitHub org is the "canonical" implementation, currently based on Spring Boot and Thymeleaf.

+This [spring-framework-petclinic][] project is one of the [several forks](https://spring-petclinic.github.io/docs/forks.html) hosted in a special GitHub org: [spring-petclinic](https://github.com/spring-petclinic).
+If you have a special interest in a different technology stack that could be used to implement the Pet Clinic then please join the community there.

 ## Interaction with other open source projects